Your booking is safe with Virgin Holidays

 All meals, snacks, soft and alcoholic drinks, including premium brands.
 Wine served with lunch and dinner.
 In room mini-bar with soft drinks, beer and water.
 All activities and entertainment detailed above unless otherwise stated.

-Wheelchair Accessible: fully accessible properties that offer wheelchair adapted rooms with either roll-in shower or bath tub with grab rails.
+Partially Accessible: properties that offer wheelchair adapted rooms with partially accessible amenities.
 Please note: These rooms are subject to availability and may only be available in specific room categories with varying bedding arrangements.
 Please request this at the time of booking.
-The Virgin Holidays Special Assistance Team can be contacted by e-mail at firstname.lastname@example.org or call us on 0844 557 3998, Monday-Friday 9.00am-5.30pm.
+The Virgin Holidays Special Assistance Team can be contacted by e-mail at email@example.com or call us on 0844 557 3998, Monday-Friday 9.00am-5.30pm.
+Please note there are a few steps to some of the amenities at the Occidental Grand Xcaret.
+The Royal Club has a few more steps and should only be recommend to those guests who can walk and manage a few steps.

 TripAdvisor Traveller Rating: